MarioSomodi/PIN-Transport/README.md

 After that you are ready to go.
 ## Description of project.
 This is a small web app made for a college course I had.
-It is basically a portal for buying train tickets and it has an administration page with CRUD operations on the database (firebase).
+It is basically a portal for buying train tickets and it has an administration page with CRUD operations on the database (Firebase).
 ## Things I learned.
 * CRUD operations on Firebase realtime-database.
 * Bootstrap 4.x.x.